 We are delighted to announce that weekly, indoor worship has begun again at FUPC at 11 o’clock!

-We will have THREE in-person opportunities for worship each Sunday:
+We are returning to TWO in-person opportunities for worship each Sunday:

 • Outdoors at 8:30 a.m. in the beauty of creation (indoors when inclement weather)